Modelguns: Caps

 The very early days of modelguns used the same paper roll caps imported from the United States for the cap guns.
 Later it was replaced by the Japanese made paper caps which were "printed" on flat sheets of red paper with perforations.
-But paper caps had safety problem.
+However, paper caps had a safety problem because friction may ignite the caps and cause burns.
 Paper caps also had problems such as clogging of the burning residue of the baseboard and high corrosive of the gunpowder itself.
 Blowback performance by paper caps is unstable and malfunction frequently occurs in most models.

-In 1979, a Japanese gunpowder manufacturer Kaneko developed plastic bodied cap exclusively for modelgun in collaboration with MGC (MGC named it as M.G.
+In 1979, a Japanese gunpowder manufacturer Kaneko developed a plastic bodied cap exclusively for modelguns in collaboration with MGC (MGC named it M.G.
 Cap).
 With the gunpowder contained in a small plastic cup, the cap is safer to handle and easier to load.
 The gunpowder used is less corrosive and less residue after burning.
 The plastic bodied cap also enhances the blowback performance as the cap acts as a seal inside the cartridge to maintain the exploded pressure.
-The caps are standardized to be either 7 mm or 5 mm in diameter for normal size and compact size cartridge, These Kaneko produced modelgun caps eventually became universal and adopted by all modelgun manufacturers.
-Marushin named it as "Plug Fire Cap".
-The most common type is marked as "Automatic" which uses gunpowder with lower burning speed to enhance the blowback operation for automatic models.
-Kaneko also releases a variant called Kanecap or Real Flame Cap which contains a metallic content that sparks brightly as well as smoke when the cap ignites to enhance the firing effect.
+The caps are standardized to be either 7 mm or 5 mm in diameter for normal size and compact size cartridge.
+These Kaneko-produced modelgun caps eventually became universal and adopted by all modelgun manufacturers.
+Marushin named it "Plug Fire Cap".
+The most common type is marked as "Automatic" which uses gunpowder with a lower burning speed to enhance the blowback operation for automatic models.
+Kaneko also released a variant called Kanecap or Real Flame Cap which contains a metallic content that sparks brightly as well as smoke when the cap ignites to enhance the firing effect.